amosbastian/understat/docs/source/classes/understat.rst

 The function comes with the `options` keyword argument, and the `**kwargs` magic variable, and so that can be used to filter the output.
-This is similar to the `get_results` function, but it makes certain options for filtering much easier.
+This is similar to the `get_league_results` function, but it makes certain options for filtering much easier.
 For example, if you, once again, wanted to get all Manchester United's results at **home**, then instead of passing a dictionary as keyword argument, you could simply do the following

 .. code-block:: python

     async def main():
         async with aiohttp.ClientSession() as session:
             understat = Understat(session)
-            results = await understat.get_team_results(\
+            results = await understat.get_team_results(
                 "Manchester United",
                 2018,
                 side="h"